melezhik/Audio-PortAudio/Documentation.md

 You will need to have the portaudio library installed on your system to use this, it may be available as a package or come pre-installed, but the details will be specific to your platform.

-The interface is somewhat simplified in comparison to the underlying library and in particular only "blocking" IO is supported at the current time (though this does not preclude the use of the callback API in the future, it's just an interface that is natural to a Perl 6 developer doesn't suggest itself at the moment.)
+The interface is somewhat simplified in comparison to the underlying library and in particular only "blocking" IO is supported at the current time (though this does not preclude the use of the callback API in the future, it's just an interface that is natural to a Raku developer doesn't suggest itself at the moment.)

 It is important to note that the constraints of real-time audio data handling mean that you have to be careful that you allow for consistent and timely handing of the data to or from the device for proper results, you may find that for some applications you will need to avoid the use of any concurrency whatsoever for instance (the streaming example is such a case where the time budget was such that any unexpected garbage collection or other processor stealing activity didn't leave the process enough time spare to recover and the stream eventually became unusable.)